 It is important to check in frequently to make sure your team feels adequately challenged, while within their capabilities.

 Employees may also identify opportunities for growth through a recent survey.
-Download the Guide to Employee Voice below for everything you need to know about activating Employee Voice in your organization to help create a better employee experience.
+Download the Guide to Employee Voice here for everything you need to know about activating the Employee Voice in your organization to help create a better employee experience.

 6. Provide Adequate Training

 Training is necessary for everyone to understand their roles and responsibilities, and for them to gain knowledge and skills to perform better at their jobs.
 When employees are properly trained, they have more confidence, are more engaged, and feel more invested in your business.